henry-jacq/photogram-old/README.md

 ## Usage

 The Photogram application has an intuitive and user-friendly interface that makes it easy to share your photos with others.
 Once you've logged in to your account, simply click on the upload button and select the images you wish to share.
-It will guide you through the process of uploading your photos and adding relevant tags and descriptions.
+It will guide you through the process of uploading your photos and adding relevant descriptions.

 Once your photos are uploaded, they will be visible to other users on the platform.
-You can browse and search through existing content, and interact with other users by liking their photos.
+You can browse and search through existing content, and interact with other users by liking and commenting on their photos.

-Overall, Photogram is a powerful yet simple-to-use platform that makes it easy to share your visual creations with the world.
+Overall, Photogram is a powerful yet simple-to-use platform that makes it easy to share your visual creations.
 Whether you're a professional photographer or just someone who loves to capture and share moments with others, Photogram is the perfect platform for you.

 ## Contributing